Preparing For Your Test

 #1: DEXA

-- Wear comfortable clothing without metal zippers or buttons
+Wear comfortable clothing without excess metal, zippers, or buttons (small zippers ok).

-- Avoid bulky and baggy clothes like large sweatshirts, pants, etc.
+Avoid bulky, baggy, or heavy clothes like large sweatshirts, pants, etc.

-For maximum accuracy across tests, try to keep your circumstances as similar as possible.
+For maximum accuracy across tests, we suggest keeping your circumstances as similar as possible.
 Scan at the same time of day and follow the same eating schedule, for example.

-Our table has a maximum weight limit of 350lbs.
+Our table has a maximum weight limit of 375 lbs.
 We are unable to test pregnant women and children younger than 14 years old.

 TEST PREP 101